networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 docker-compose -f docker-compose-integration-test.yml up
 ```

-It will take several minutes to get all three services to start.
-Once all started, you can start the CDC server.
+Depending on how fast your computer is and if you have all the docker images cached locally, it might take about 30 seconds to 5 minutes to get everything started.

 ### Start CDC server for eventuate

+** The following section is only for CDC server developers.
+If you are creating applications based on light-eventuate-4j, light-tram-4j, and light-saga-4j you don't need the steps below. **

 Eventuate CDC is a server that monitors the events table in the database and sends the events to Kafka for other services to subscribe.
-To start eventuate-cdcserver, you can use a docker-compose file in light-docker.
+It is part of the docker-compose-integration-test.yml already so you don't need to start it separately.

+However, if you are a developer who is working on the eventuate CDC server, then you might want to comment out the eventuate-cdcserver from docker-compose-integration-test.yml and start eventuate CDC server by yourself.

 ```
 cd ~/networknt/light-docker